ray-project/ray/doc/source/serve/ml-models.rst

 =================

 .. note::
-  Serve recently added an experimental first-class API for model deployment graph.
+  Serve recently added an experimental API for building deployment graphs of multiple models.
   Please take a look at the :ref:`Deployment Graph API <serve-deployment-graph>` and try it out!

 Ray Serve supports composing individually scalable models into a single model